SeRViCE-Lab/p3-dx/README.md

 ```
 ### Bring up the Robot

-When the compilation finishes, you could run each individual executable as follows:
+When the compilation finishes, you can run each individual executable as follows:

 #### 1. Stream Sonar Point Clouds